Two Days, One Night: Critical response

 Two Days, One Night received critical acclaim after its premiere at the 2014 Cannes Film Festival, where it earned a 15-minute standing ovation, with Marion Cotillard's performance earning particular praise.
 On the film review aggregator website Rotten Tomatoes, 97% of 185 critics' reviews of the film are positive, with an average rating of 8.4/10; the site's "critics consensus" reads: "Another profoundly affecting work from the Dardenne brothers, Two Days, One Night delivers its timely message with honesty and clear-eyed compassion."
 On Metacritic, the film has a weighted average score of 89 out of 100 based on reviews from 38 critics, indicating "universal acclaim".

 Writing for The Guardian, Peter Bradshaw gave the film five stars out of five and praised Cotillard's "supremely intelligent performance."
 Empire also gave the film five out of five stars, describing it as "a rare film of unforced simplicity, with an outstanding lead performance"; the magazine later chose Two Days, One Night as one of the 50 best films of 2014, ranked at number 44.
 The Hollywood Reporter praised the film and stated that it stands alongside Marion Cotillard's best work.

 Nicholas Barber of the BBC gave the film four stars out of five, praising Cotillard's performance by saying that "she conveys a tremendous amount with the smallest, quietest gestures.
 When you see the fierce, tearful grin on her face after one successful encounter, and the sleepwalking shuffle she adopts when her depression threatens to engulf her, it’s plain that she is one of the finest cinema actors we have."
 Emma Dibdin of Digital Spy also gave the film four stars out of five, calling Cotillard "fascinating to watch", and writing: "The physical sluggishness and emotional numbing of depression have seldom been better portrayed on screen, and yet Two Days One Night still emerges as a psychologically delving and quietly uplifting modern-day morality play."
 David Sims of The Atlantic wrote that Cotillard gives "a career-best performance that has run the table at critics' awards this year."

+Industry reception

+After seeing Cotillard's performance in Two Days, One Night at the 2014 Cannes Film Festival, American actress Julianne Moore said: "If Marion Cotillard doesn't win the Golden Globe, there is no justice."
+Moore said she was surprised when Cotillard did not get the nomination, adding: "I was so flabbergasted by her performance.
+It was so, so beautiful."
+Moore, who won the 2015 Academy Award for Best Actress for Still Alice (2014), later said that Cotillard deserved to win the Oscar more than she did.